risi-kondor/GElib/python/docs/source/intro.rst

 To install GElib follow these steps:

 #.
-Download the `cnine <https://github.com/risi-kondor/cnine>`_  library and install it on your system as per its own instructions.
+Download the `cnine <https://github.com/risi-kondor/cnine>`_  library and install it on your system.
 #.
 Download `GElib <https://github.com/risi-kondor/GElib>`_.
 #.
 Edit the user configurable variables in ``python/setup.py`` as necessary.
 #.
 Run ``python setup.sty install`` in the ``python`` directory to compile the package and install it on your system.